 Here’s a quick look at some of the key benefits that ML-based predictive analytics brings in:

 Price Optimization: Price, after all, is the key in retail.
-In today’s fiercely competitive e-commerce world, knowing what discount to give which customer when is the key.
+In today’s fiercely competitive e-commerce world, knowing which discount to offer each customer when is key.
 But that can be tricky.

-You may want to win the deal, but you do not want to leave money on the table, at the same time.
+You may want to win the deal, but you do not want to leave money on the table.

 While traditional analytics may not be of much help, an AI algorithm could inform you of the “ideal” discount rate for a product or a commodity for a particular customer.